tsenhungwu/Data-Science-Project/README.md

     (5) Feature importance results were compared and interpreted between statistical hypothesis testings and model outputs.

 2. Breast Cancer - Predict whether the cancer is benign or malignant

+    (1) Completed a model comparison experiment among nine machine learning models.

+    (2) Optimized hyperparameters of each model by Bayesian Optimization.

-    (1) 99% AUC, 97% accuracy, and 97% recall were achieved on the test data by the validated LightGBM.
+    (3) 99% AUC, 97% accuracy, and 97% recall were achieved on the test data by the validated LightGBM.

-    (2) Top 10 most important features have been interpreted and summarized by the visualizations, statistical hypothesis testings, and models' outputs.
+    (4) Top 10 most important features have been interpreted and summarized by the visualizations, statistical hypothesis testings, and models' outputs.